-The 2018 Summit CSA will run for 16 weeks from late June through October.
+The Summit CSA runs for 16 weeks from late June through October.
 Each week members receive a box of organic produce, including heirloom varieties of common vegetables grown here in Summit County.
 CSA members do not choose what is in their weekly shares; we will provide you with an assortment of what is available throughout the season on the farm.
-Shares will also include recipes and information about the produce you receive.
+Through our weekly newsletter, CSA members receive updates on local events, volunteer options, recipes and more.
 We encourage shareholders to share their personal recipes with us and with other members.

 “The benefits of supporting local, organic agriculture are numerous, from various sustainability metrics, to the overall nutrition content of the food.
 As full time residents of Summit County, we are impressed and inspired by HC3’s ability to produce such amazing, local produce and are excited to participate in this program again.”

-"I want to make the world a better place by supporting a good organization and local organic food!"
+I want to make the world a better place by supporting a good organization and local organic food!

-"I appreciate the locally grown, organic produce and want to support the program for the benefit of others."
+I appreciate the locally grown, organic produce and want to support the program for the benefit of others.